Q: What is the output of Amazon Server Migration Service?

 The SMS connector securely communicates with the SCVMM server using Windows remote management protocol (WinRM).
 Connector requires a non-admin AD user that is added to “Remote Management Users” group on the SCVMM host, has limited permissions on the CMIV2 and SCVMM WMI objects and is a part of the “Delegated administrator” group within SCVMM.
 A firewall port needs to be opened on the SCVMM server to allow for secure transfer of remote commands from Connector deployed on a private network within your datacenter.
 The AD user also needs read permissions on the VM data store on the Hyper-V machine.
 For additional security, customers may configure WinRM to allow only encrypted traffic over SSL using self-signed certificate and limit access to Connector IP/hostname alone.For more details, please refer to the SMS technical documentation.

-Q: How do I set up AWS Server Migration Service for Hyper-V?
+Q: How do I set up Amazon Server Migration Service for Hyper-V?

-AWS console will walk you through a wizard that help you download and install the SMS Connector.
+Amazon Web Services console will walk you through a wizard that help you download and install the SMS Connector.
 You will need to work with your system administrators to create an active directory user for Hyper-V VM migration use.
-AWS SMS provides an interactive PowerShell script, to be executed with administrative privileges on your Hyper-V host, that automates the permissions setup/configuration.
+Amazon Web Services SMS provides an interactive PowerShell script, to be executed with administrative privileges on your Hyper-V host, that automates the permissions setup/configuration.
 You will provide the AD user credentials and networking/proxy settings as necessary in the SMS Connector.
 For more details, please refer to the SMS technical documentation.

-Q: Do I need to have SCVMM for AWS SMS to work with my Hyper-V hosts?
+Q: Do I need to have SCVMM for Amazon Web Services SMS to work with my Hyper-V hosts?

 No. The SMS Connector can be configured to use SCVMM or standalone Hyper-V VMs.